eclipse-openj9/openj9-docs/docs/vgclog_examples.md

 To locate a particular type of cycle, you can search for the `type` attribute of the `<cycle-start>` and `<cycle-end>` elements.

-When memory in the Java&trade; object heap reaches a memory threshold called an allocation taxation threshold, a `balanced` partial GC cycle, `balanced` global mark cycle, or `balanced` global mark cycle increment, is triggered.
+When memory in the Java&trade; object heap reaches a memory threshold named an allocation taxation threshold, a `balanced` partial GC cycle, `balanced` global mark cycle, or `balanced` global mark cycle increment, is triggered.
 If available memory in the heap is low, the GC triggers a `balanaced` global mark cycle, or global mark cycle increment if the global mark cycle is in progress.
 Else, the GC triggers a partial cycle.

 Partial GC cycles, global mark cycles, and global cycles set the allocation taxation threshold at the end of their cycle or increment to schedule the next cycle or increment.
 For `balanced` cycles, the *taxation* on the mutator threads refers to pausing the mutator threads while GC work is run.